KhronosGroup/glTF-Sample-Assets/Models/USDShaderBallForGltf/README.body.md

 ## Materials

-The material ball features two materials, one for the outer "material" surface which is meant to be replaced with whatever material is desired, and the other for the inner surfaces which use a fully-rough and half-gray material.
+The material ball features two materials, one for the outer "material" surface which is meant to be replaced with whatever material is desired, and the other for the inner surfaces which use a fully-rough and 18%-gray material.

-The outer "material" surface has been assigned a material with `"baseColorFactor":[1,0,0,0.5]` and `"alphaMode":"BLEND"` simply to reveal the inner surfaces.
+The outer "material" surface has been assigned a material with [KHR_materials_transmission](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_transmission/README.md#khr_materials_transmission-) and [KHR_materials_volume](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_volume/README.md#khr_materials_volume).
+The `thicknessFactor` was set to 1cm to match the thickest parts of the surface.
+The attenuationColor and attenuationDistance were adjusted to look similar to the USD glass renders.

 A flat normal map was added to both materials, to force the generation of tangents since they may be needed by subsequent materials.

 The occlusionTexture strength has been set to 0.5 for both materials; this can be adjusted as needed for subsequent materials.

-The `transmissionFactor` was set to 0.01 to force the inclusion of the [KHR_materials_transmission](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_transmission/README.md#khr_materials_transmission-) extension, which is needed by KHR_materials_volume.

 ## Editing and Export